Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 previously solved.
 Continuing this procedure of 'back substitution' will systematically deliver all the unknowns.\

-In linear algebra, the procedure of elimination can be carried out with by multiplying a matrix A of coefficients with and elimination matrix E. The result of the multiplication is an upper triangular matrix U.
+In linear algebra, the procedure of elimination can be carried out by multiplying a matrix A of coefficients with an elimination matrix E. The result of is an upper triangular matrix U.

 For example, the equations: